ghiggi/gpm_api/docs/source/03_quickstart.rst

 Quick Start
 ===========

-GPM-API allows to download data from the NASA Precipitation Processing System (PPS) and NASA GES DISC Archives.
+GPM-API allows to download data from the NASA Precipitation Processing System (PPS) and NASA GES DISC Data Archives.
 To download the data, it is necessary to first create two accounts and successively create the GPM-API configuration file.